 The geometry type represents the shape of the geospatial data we’re working with.
 These types are typically written in all caps.
 In this case, the relatively simple POLYGON type represents a single polygon.
 We can use ggplot to display this data by calling geom_sf(), a special geom designed to work with simple features data:

+library(tidyverse)

 wyoming %>%

 ggplot() +